Postings on pages accessed from the sidebar

 In Workshops – A report on the 2017 Lake Links Workshop on October 21st

-In Lake Stewardship Plan (located on the sidebar) you will find the latest drafts including those of the Water Levels and Flow , Environment and History Summary chapters.
+In Lake Stewardship Plan – the latest drafts including that of Chapter 4 Development ( October 30 ) and Environment ( November 9).
 Do send your comments/suggestions to the address given there.
 Your input in formulating this plan is very important.

-The AGM 2017 Draft Minutes have been posted; the Lake Steward and Treasurer Reports appear separately.
-All, together with a pie chart representation of the Treasure’s analysis of 8 year expenses, can be found in About Us ( located on the header).
-Scroll down to the AGM Minutes section.
+In the About Us – The AGM 2017 Draft Minutes have been posted; the Lake Steward and Treasurer Reports appear separately as does a pie chart representation of the Treasurer’s analysis of 8 year expenses.

 Lanark County has issued a Media Release, Public Urged To Report Japanese Knotweed.
 For details click.